pcrockett/backup/CONTRIBUTING.md

 If you want to cut a new release, make sure you include the phrase `Release-As: x.x.x` in your pull request's final commit message. _Don't worry about bumping any version numbers in the source._ The Release Please bot will do that for you in a new release PR.

+## Testing

+Generally we only do automated testing for the "offsite" use case.
+This is because it requires no root privileges or physical devices.
+All it requires is running an ephemeral S3-compatible service in the background during tests.
+For this, we use [MinIO](https://github.com/minio/minio) in a Docker container.